mastodon/blog/content/posts/2019-10-04_Mastodon-3.0/index.md

 Single-column mode now supports scrolling from anywhere on the page!
 This makes viewing the timeline easier than ever and makes mastodon even friendlier to use on laptops and touchscreens.

-We've also made it so that when you choose to hide a domain all of your notifications from that domain are removed from the notifications tab!
-This gives each user greater control over what they wish to see and helps to hide content that may be abusive or otherwise something that users do not wish to engage in.

-Additionally we've introduced slow-mode in preferences.
-This disables live-streaming on the timeline and instead tells users how many new toots there are with a link that manually refreshes the timeline.
-If you follow a lot of users, or if you simply find the live timeline to be overwhelming this allows you to choose when to see the newest toots!
+Slow mode!
+It’s a slower mode!
+Pop into the preferences pane and toggle this mode to disable livestreaming in the timeline.
+Instead, you’ll see a manual link to refresh the feed, with a counter letting you know how many new toots there are for you to catch up on.
+Having a lot of followers doesn’t mean you aren’t able to keep up anymore: stay in the loop with slow mode!

 {{< figure src="image4.png" caption="Slow Mode Options" >}}

 {{< figure src="image5.png" caption="Slow Mode in Action">}}

-Finally, new users see a minimal UI and are able to change their email address before their account is approved!
+Lastly, new users see a minimal UI and can change their email address before their account is acivated!
+Les worrying about typos in the signup phase just makes it easier for new friends to join, which is good news for everyone!

-### OStatus is deprecated

-Mastodon will not longer support OStatus.
-For most users this means that there will be no change whatsoever.
-For users of GNUSocial this will mean that they will no longer be able to see Mastodon content.
-This will affect very few people as there are not many people who still use GNUSocial and it has not been updated in a few years—further discussion can be found on the bug tracker.

 ### Conclusion